 The concrete canoe competition provides students with a practical application of the engineering principles they learn in the classroom, along with important team and project management skills they'll need in their careers.
 The event will challenge the knowledge, creativity and stamina of students, while showcasing the versatility and durability of concrete as a building material.

-The 2010-2011 academic years will be our eighth year of competition.
+The 2015-2016 academic years will be our thirteenth year of competition.
 Each year has been a learning experience, and we hope to keep improving as we have in past years.

 We have a complete

 in-house operation, where we design and construct our hull, as well as

 design a high strength, low weight mix.
 The unit weight of concrete is around 150 pcf with an ultimate compressive stress between 1,500 psi and 10,000 psi.
 Through

 many months of research and the use of new, sustainable materials, we were able to drop the unit weight down to 55 pcf

 while maintaining a 7-day compressive strength of 1500 psi.
 This concrete is lighter than the unit weight of water, 62.4 pcf, so that even if the canoe was fully submerged, it would still float!